rkourdis/trajopt/README.md

 - **Simultaneous subproblem solving and stitching**: A trajectory can be defined and solved in multiple parts connected by (optional) continuity constraints

-- **Easy trajectory constraint description**: A task can define constraints on torques, state, velocities, and frame placements and it's simple to add new ones
+- **Easy trajectory constraint description**: A task can define constraints on torques, state, velocities, and frame placements and new ones can be simply added

-- **Loading of a solution as an initial guess**: A low frequency solution can be interpolated via simple knot repetition and provided as an initial guess to a higher frequency problem
+- **Previous solution initial guess**: A low frequency solution can be interpolated via simple knot repetition and provided as an initial guess to a higher frequency problem

 - **HDF5 export**: A trajectory can be exported to .hdf5 to be executed on hardware (using [solo12_tools](https://github.com/rkourdis/solo12_tools))